PlanetDestroyyer/cnn-from-scratch/README.md

 Observations:

-CIFAR-10 is significantly more challenging than MNIST and Fashion-MNIST.
+CIFAR-10 is significantly more challenging due to color images and complex object shapes.

-Batch Normalization improves stability and allows deeper architectures to train effectively.
+Batch Normalization stabilized training and allowed deeper architecture.

-Dropout + EarlyStopping help reduce overfitting, but the accuracy remains lower due to dataset complexity and the absence of data augmentation or pre-trained backbones.
+Dropout + EarlyStopping helped reduce overfitting, but accuracy is still lower than MNIST/Fashion-MNIST, which is expected for a scratch CNN without pretraining.

-The model behavior is realistic: structured objects like vehicles are easier; animals with similar textures/shapes are harder.
+The model shows realistic class-wise behavior: animals are harder, vehicles are easier.